localcode/rhinopythonscripts/README.md

 * #### RunCPythonScript

     A function for running python scripts that do not play well with IronPython.
-This script sends arguments to a script that is run on the normal CPython interpreter, and returns stdin, stdout, and stderr results.
+This script sends arguments to a script that is run on the normal CPython interpreter, and returns stdout, stderr, and exit code results.
 Obviously depends on having a [CPython](http://www.python.org/download/) (aka "traditional" Python) installed on the system.

 * #### Make2D